alvarezrrj/alirey/README.md

 ## Bookings.show (/bookings/{id})

-Displays booking details and allows admin to mark booking as 'complete', refund and edit it.
+Displays booking details and allows admin to mark booking as 'complete', refund, mark as paid and edit it.

+## Bookings.upsert (/bookings/{id}/edit & /bookings/create)

+Displays a form for updating/inserting bookings that have a state of BOOKING_PENDING

+'date' &lt;select&gt; shows days as disabled if there's a corresponding holiday or if there are as many bookings for the day as slots in config table.

+'time' &lt;select&gt; updates itself when a new day is selected, disabling any slots that have a booking on them, except if it corresponds to current booking.

+'restore' button restores date and time.

 ## Deployment TO DO